treatwell/uala-cdk8s-deployer/README.md

 * `DEPLOY_ASK_CONFIRM`: Ask for a user confirm before deploy (ex. `true`)

 You can run it with docker with:
-`docker run -it --env-file .env uala/cdk8s-deployer`
+`docker run -it --env-file $PWD/.env -v $PWD/conf.yaml:/usr/src/app/conf.yaml uala/cdk8s-deployer`

 ### Configuration file
 This tool can be run also with a conf file (using `DEPLOY_CONF_FILE` env).